 “By virtue of YinYang, all beings and things are in existence.
 Yin being on the inside, is a safe keeper for the Yang of the inside; Yang being on the outside, it is the messenger / enactor of the Yin” outside

-How can Five Elements help me balance my emotions?
+How can Five Elements in TCM help me balance my emotions?

 Being microcosms of the macrocosm, of course these Elements / Energies are also present and driving us.
 Each of the Five Elements are associated with a specific emotion, and these are the WuQing 五情: Excitation 喜, Anger 怒 Rumination 思, Grief 悲 and Fear 恐.

 According to your disposition and constitution (Bazi 八字) your may have a tendency towards an emotional state when out of balance – for example, my disposition, predominantly of the Wood Element is associated with my tendency to feel anger and get frustrated, while my partner, whose dominant disposition is of the Earth Element, has a tendency towards worry.

 Read about how I helped myself and my clients balance their emotions: Healing Anger And Grief Through The Five Elements and try this free 5 Element Qigong Healing & Protection Meditation to help you dissolve difficult negative emotions and uncover your inner power.

 Are you struggling with Anger, Grief or emotional blocks?
 Would you like to feel safe, loved and empowered?
 Book a 5 Elements Emotional Coaching session with me:

 Want to harness the energies of the Five Elements?